Hollywood Library: History

 Known until 1959 as Rose City Park Library, the branch opened in 1917 at 1236 Sandy Road.
 Heavily used, the library soon ran short of space, and neighborhood residents sought funds for a larger building.
 By 1926, a new building designed by architect Jamieson Parker (who also designed the Belmont Library) was completed.
 It opened in August that year at 1170 NE Hancock Street.

 In the 1950s as part of a long-range library plan, Multnomah County hired the Stewart and Richardson architectural firm to design a new building of 6000 to 7500 ft2 for Rose City Park Library.
 The building, at 3960 NE Hancock Street, was completed, and it opened in April 1959.
 Two months later, the library board changed the name of the branch from Rose City Park Library to Hollywood Library, which better reflected the name of the neighborhood it served.

 By 1996, circulation at this library had more than doubled to an average of 47,000 items per month.
 Voters in that year approved a bond measure to improve libraries, especially the Hollywood branch and three others.
 The library hired architect Thomas Hacker and Associates and Sockeye Hollywood, a development firm, to construct a mixed-use building at NE 41st Avenue and Tillamook Street.
 The building, completed in 2002, has 47 mixed-income apartments above the library.
 The library itself has 13000 ft2 of floor space, and the ground floor also has 815 ft2 of retail space.
 The new library opened on May 7, 2002.

+In 2025 the library was temporarily closed for interior renovations funded by a 2020 library bond.
+It reopened in 2026 with a new children's area, dedicated space for patrons to use technology, lighting updates, and a mural celebrating Beverly Cleary.